In this article, You will read the List of Important Lakes of India and Important Lakes of the World – for UPSC IAS.

 (d) Renuka (Himachal Pradesh)

-Important Lakes on Earth
+Important Lakes of World

 - Black Sea is not a lake since Bosporus and Dardanelles Straits connect it to the Mediterranean Sea.
 Many big rivers fall into the Black Sea, making the salinity of its surface water half that of the ocean: 17‰.